 The impact on candidate quality

-It’s clear that candidate quality is also a major concern for Early Talent employers.
+It’s clear that candidate quality is also a major concern for Early Talent recruiters.
 Amberjack collaborated with The FIRM and The Recruitment Events Co to ask our networks how lower application numbers were impacting them.
 The majority of respondents (40%) voted for candidate quality as their main problem.

 For the graduate market, an easy explanation arises from the drop in application numbers and increase in available roles.
 As candidates receive more offers, employers are more likely to see higher withdrawals and declines in offers, especially from the most sought-after applicants.